ndiego/blox-widgets/readme.md

 # Blox Widgets Add-on

-The Widgets Add-on is an extension of the Wordpress plugin [Blox](https://github.com/ndiego/blox).
+The Widgets Add-on is an extension of the WordPress plugin [Blox](https://github.com/ndiego/blox).

 > **Warning**
 >